World Bank President Jim Yong Kim announces his departure

 The 189-nation World Bank is the largest government source for development funding, providing low-cost loans for projects around the world.

+Other countries, including China and other Asian nations, have complained about this pattern.
+The IMF, which provides emergency loans to countries in economic crisis, is currently headed by former French Finance Minister Christine Lagarde.

+Kim, the former head of Dartmouth College, was first tapped by former President Barack Obama to lead the World Bank in 2012.
+He was nominated by Obama for a second term in August 2016.

-Kim, who served as World Bank president for more than six years, says he plans to join a firm that will focus on increasing infrastructure investments in developing countries.
+In his resignation statement, Kim said he planned to join a firm that will focus on increasing infrastructure investments in developing countries.
+He will also rejoin Partners in Health, an organization he co-founded more than 30 years ago to provide medical support to poor nations.

-The World Bank says he will be succeeded Feb.
-1 on an interim basis by Cristalina Georgieva, its chief executive officer.
+The World Bank said Kim will be succeeded Feb.
+1 on an interim basis by Kristalina Georgieva, its chief executive officer.

+“It has been a great honor to serve as president of this remarkable institution, full of passionate individuals dedicated to the mission of ending extreme poverty in our lifetime,” Kim said.

+Kim’s permanent successor will be decided by the World Bank’s board of directors.
+The United States is the largest shareholder in the bank, which is headquartered in Washington.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to show the correct spelling of Kristalina Georgieva, who will succeed Kim on an interim basis.